List of Shortland Street characters introduced in 1992: May McKenna

-George Bentley appeared in guest stints in both 1992 and 1993.
-George first appeared when Nick Harrison (Karl Burnett) began volunteering at the local rest home.
-He arrived to the clinic in August 1992 to accompany May McKenna (Mary De Koster) as she was suffering from pneumonia.
-May's son Michael (Paul Gittins) was shocked when the two announced their intention to marry and believed George was after May's money.
-George proved he loved her and the two married.
-The following year George was hospitalised.

 Sarah Donnelly

 Sarah Donnelly was a fun loving nurse and love interest for Steve Mills (Andrew Binns).
 She arrived in mid-1992 and instantly attracted the attentions of prankster nurse - Steve.
 Initially hesitant to enter a relationship with the immature nurse, she eventually fell in love and the two dated for several months.
 However late in the year whilst Steve talked marriage, Sarah revealed she had terminal melanoma.
 Sad and desperate to impress, Steve threw Sarah a birthday party in December 1992 only for Sarah to die in his arms.

 Noel Sturgess

 Noel Sturgess appeared sporadically throughout the shows first 3 years.
 He was the primary share holder of the Shortland Street clinic.
 He arrived to the hospital as a patient requiring heart surgery in mid-1992 and instantly came across as gross and creepy to the young women staff.
 He took a liking to doctor - Chris Warner (Michael Galvin) and showed sexual interest in Kirsty (Angela Dotchin).
 He hired Kirsty as his temporary personal assistant in the clinic and sexually harassed Carrie (Lisa Crittenden).
 He offered Kirsty a full-time contract and left when she declined.
-He returned the following year after the nurses went on strike.
+He returned the following year after the nurses went on strike, concerned about the way clinic director Dr Michael McKenna (Paul Gittins) managed the situation and more importantly- his investment.
 He considered selling out the hospital but ended up keeping his shares.

-In 1994 Noel returned and was skeptical at his daughter Hilary's (Susan Brady) financial scheme for the hospital.
-Jenny (Maggie Harper) pondered Noel about his late wife and he admitted he treated her poorly.
-Noel had a heart attack moments later and died.
+In 1994 Noel returned upon hearing that his daughter Hilary (Susan Brady) had become interested in the clinic and had obtained Michael McKenna’s shares.
+Noel was sceptical of Hilary’s financial scheme for the clinic.
+Whilst Noel started to bond with Jenny (Maggie Harper), it soon became apparent there was animosity on both sides with Hilary and Noel, neither approving of the other’s business tactics.
+The source of the conflict was revealed to be about Noel’s treatment of Hilary’s mother.
+Jenny questioned Noel about his late wife and he admitted he treated her poorly.
+Noel had a heart attack and died later that evening, his death announced by Hilary at a shareholders meeting the next day.
 His shares of the hospital were given to Hilary.

 Martyn Sanderson found it difficult playing such a hard nosed and unpleasant character but knew it was part of the job.
 His only request was that when his character was to be killed off, he wanted Noel to die off screen so as not to scare his grandchildren.